melles1991/usecuewebsite/_posts/2017-07-19-why-you-should-upgrade-your-website-to-ssl.md

 ---

 SSL or Secure Socket Layer is better known as the S in HTTPS.
 It stands for an encrypted connection between the website and the reader.
+So why should you upgrade?
+Here are the three main reasons:

 **1. Security and privacy**
 <br>The most important reason is that is safer for you and for your clients to use an SSL website.